 The south gardens were laid-out in a four part plan, with two apple trees visible in the garden quadrant at the front of the property.
 If extended to the un-photographed portions of the garden quadrant, this planting would have probably encompassed six trees.
 The last original fruit tree died in the early twentieth century and the area was converted to a woodland garden.

-In 2012, the Olmsted Center for Landscape Preservation collaborated with the Rotch-Jones-Duff House & Garden Museum, New Bedford Whaling National Historical Park, and the Garden Club of Buzzards Bay to develop a cultural landscape report to direct rehabilitation the museum’s grounds: irma.nps.gov/App/Reference/Profile/2190490.
-In the southwest garden quadrant, the woodland garden was identified for replacement with fruit trees to reestablish both the historic spatial organization of the garden and return this historic orchard use to the property.
+In 2012, the Olmsted Center for Landscape Preservation collaborated with the Rotch-Jones-Duff House & Garden Museum, New Bedford Whaling National Historical Park, and the Garden Club of Buzzards Bay to develop a cultural landscape report to direct rehabilitation of the museum’s grounds.
+In the southwest garden quadrant, the woodland garden was identified for replacement with fruit trees to both reestablish the historic spatial organization of the garden and return the property to this historic use.

 The museum removed non-historic vegetation and realigned garden paths in the fall of 2012.
-Disease-tolerant ‘Princeton’ American elms were planted along the perimeter fence to replace historic street trees lost to Dutch elm disease in decades past.
+Disease-tolerant ‘Princeton’ American elms were planted along the perimeter fence to replace historic street trees that were lost to Dutch elm disease in recent decades.
 Building on the recommendations of the cultural landscape report, the museum worked with apple specialist John Bunker and the Garden Club of Buzzards Bay to select and plant three contemporary apple varieties in the spring of 2013: Baldwin, Roxbury Russet, and Porter.
 The selection process took into account disease resistance, vigor, cropping, and pollination characteristic, including flowering time and fertility.

-As the young fruit trees mature, they will support the preservation and educational mission of the museum by enhancing the historic character of the grounds and complimenting existing elementary school education programs centered on honey bees and the museum’s historic apiary, as well as a woodland and early spring garden program for fourth graders.
+As the young fruit trees mature, they will support the preservation and educational mission of the museum by enhancing the historic character of the grounds and complimenting existing elementary school education programs.
+The education programs include an apiary program and a woodland garden program.